Seven common types of eye injuries and their treatment

-But other injuries — such as mild scratches to the surface of the eye — often require only monitoring after an initial visit to the optometrist to make sure complications such as eye infections don't occur.
+Other injuries — such as mild scratches to the surface of the eye — often require only monitoring after an initial visit to the optometrist to make sure complications such as eye infections don't occur.

 Here are some handy tips about what to do for common eye injuries.

 A corneal abrasion is a scratch on the clear front surface of the eye.
 Causes include getting poked in the eye or rubbing the eye when a foreign body such as dust or sand is present .
 Corneal abrasions are very uncomfortable and cause eye redness and severe sensitivity to light.
 If you know something has scratched your eye, it's important to see your optometrist or GP or go to a hospital emergency department to seek immediate treatment for your eye injury.

 Scratches also can make your eye susceptible to infection from bacteria or a fungus.
 Certain types of bacteria and fungi can enter the eye through a corneal abrasion and cause serious harm in as little as 24 hours, these can even result in blindness.
 This is especially true if whatever scratched your eye is dirty or contaminated, for example, corneal abrasions caused by a baby's fingernails or tree branches can cause a serious eye infection.

 If you have a scratched eye, don't rub it.
 And don't patch your eye, either.
 Bacteria like dark, warm places to grow, and a patch might provide the ideal environment.
 Simply keep the eye closed or loosely tape a paper cup or eye shield over it.
 See your optometrist as soon as possible to check out this type of eye injury.

 Penetrating or foreign objects in the eye